project-anuvaad/anuvaad-corpus-tools/data-validation-pipeline/readme.md

                         accepted formats:

-                        "SINGULAR" - For txt files or single column csv/tsv files "PARALLEL" - For two-column CSV files out of which first one is English and next is of a regional language
+                        "singular" - For txt files or single column csv/tsv files "parallel" - For two-column CSV files out of which first one is English and next is of a regional language

     "module_name"     : Specify which module of the pipeline must be executed.

                         accepted inputs:

-                        "PRIMARY-CLEANER"
+                        "primary_cleaner"
-                        "SPELL_CHECKER"
+                        "spell_checker"
-                        "SANITY_CHECKER"
+                        "sanity_checker"

-                        "ALL" - > Performs all the three above said operations in order.
+                        "all" - > Performs all the three above said operations in order.

     "input_file"      : Specifies the location of the input dataset